loopsocial/ex_firebase/README.md

 ## Configuration

+[Setup Firebase](https://firebase.google.com/docs/admin/setup) and generate a private key for your service account

-Add your Firebase Project ID and key path to your `config/config.exs` file:
+Add your Firebase Project ID and service account key path to your `config/config.exs` file:

 ```elixir
 config :ex_firebase,